jcarterlab/SJ-Training-Chatbot/README.md

 >     Iterative textual edits are made to a saved csv of the resulting chunks to improve the bot's answers
 >
 >  **4) Embeddings**
->     The embeddings for each chunk are obtained from OpenAI and stored in a csv along with the original text
+>     The embeddings, numbers describing the meaning of words in relation to others, for each chunk are obtained from OpenAI
 >
 >  **5) Retrieval**
 >     The bot is instructed to vectorize any question asked of it and find the chunk with the the most similar embeddings
 >
 >  **6) Context**
->     The bot then feeds the question, the text of the most relevant chunk and some other cues into ChatGPT for a response
+>     The bot then feeds the question, the text of the most relevant chunk and several other cues into ChatGPT for a response